Timrael/ruby-style-guide/README.md

         ```$ git config --global core.autocrlf true```

-* Use spaces around operators, after commas, colons and semicolons, around `{`
+* Use spaces around operators, after commas, colons and semicolons.
-  and before `}`.
-Whitespace might be (mostly) irrelevant to the Ruby
+  Whitespace might be (mostly) irrelevant to the Ruby interpreter, but
-  interpreter, but its proper use is the key to writing easily
+  its proper use is the key to writing easily readable code.
-  readable code.

     ```Ruby
     sum = 1 + 2